Home Configuring Neovim as Rust IDE

 set wildmenu " Enhanced command-line completion menu

-set mouse= " Disable mouse support
+set mouse=a " Enable mouse support

 set updatetime=250 " Sets the delay (ms) for showing diagnostics and tooltips (important for LSP)